 Encourage teamwork as part of your company culture.

-Generally, performance management systems are designed around individual achievements, rather than team accomplishments.
+Generally, performance management systems are designed around individual achievements rather than team accomplishments.
 Although it is certainly important to recognize and reward individual achievements, companies shouldn’t forget that rewarding team collaboration can pay off in a huge way.

 Leverage employee strengths.

 The best way forward in terms of collaboration is to allow each team member to play to their strengths.
 This way, tasks will be completed more often and to a higher standard, and employees will be happier with their assigned tasks.
 Once managers have a good idea of what employees enjoy doing and what they are good at, they can set about building teams based on these strengths so that team players complement and depend upon each other.
-If one employee knows they have a weakness in one area, they know who to turn to in order to move the project forward.
+That way, if one employee knows they have a weakness in one area, they know who to turn to in order to move the project forward.